 Revise your Customer Avatars regularly.
 As you grow with your business, you will learn more about the people you serve.
 Incorporate that knowledge into these foundational documents, and your business will continue to improve.

-If you’d like a step-by-step guided process to make your own Customer Avatars, try the DIY Customer Avatar Creation Kit:
+If you’d like to follow a step-by-step guided process to make your own Customer Avatars, schedule a Customer Avatar Workshop with Stellar Platforms.